 What is Gambling Disorder?

 Gambling addiction is an irresistible drive to keep taking gambling risks despite adverse effects on the gambler’s life.
-The addiction is also sometimes referred to as compulsive gambling.
-The Diagnostic and Statistical Manual of Mental Disorders 5 (DSM-5), the official diagnostic resource of the psychiatric field, calls the problem gambling disorder (GD) and gives it official diagnostic criteria.
+The addiction is sometimes referred to as compulsive gambling.
+The Diagnostic and Statistical Manual of Mental Disorders 5 (DSM-5), the psychiatric field’s official diagnostic resource, calls the problem gambling disorder (GD) and gives it official diagnostic criteria.

 Gambling addicts continue to gamble despite mounting losses, often resulting in severe financial difficulties and relationship conflicts.
 They will often deny that they have a problem, and they will often take steps to hide their gambling behavior.
 In extreme cases, the gambling problem may lead them to commit crimes.

 Symptoms of Gambling Addiction

 The symptoms of gambling addiction closely resemble the signs of drug addiction.
 In general, the symptoms show an uncontrollable urge to gamble and evidence that refraining from gambling causes distress in the gambler.

 - Persistent thoughts about gambling, including planning how to get more money for gambling

 - Needing to take bigger and bigger gambling risks to satisfy the urge to gamble

 - Unsuccessful attempts to stop or reduce the amount of gambling

 - Negative moods (irritability, restlessness, etc.) when unable to gamble